-- Any student in grades 9-12 or equivalent is eligible, none of whom has reached age 21 on or before May 1 preceding the Intel ISEF. - Each student may enter only one project which covers research done over a maximum of 12 continuous months between January 2006 and May 2007. - Students may compete in only one ISEF Affiliated Fair, except when proceeding to a state/national fair affiliated with the Intel ISEF from an affiliated regional fair. - 4) Team projects may have a maximum of three members. - Each ISEF-affiliated fair may send up to two Individual Project Finalists and one Team Project of two or three Finalists to the Intel ISEF.
+- Any student in grades 9-12 or equivalent is eligible, none of whom has reached age 21 on or before May 1 preceding the Intel ISEF. - Each student may enter only one project which covers research done over a maximum of 12 continuous months between January 2007 and May 2008. - Students may compete in only one ISEF Affiliated Fair, except when proceeding to a state/national fair affiliated with the Intel ISEF from an affiliated regional fair. - 4) Team projects may have a maximum of three members. - 5) Each ISEF-affiliated fair may send up to two Individual Project Finalists and one Team Project of two or three Finalists to the Intel ISEF. - 6) Projects that are demonstrations, 'library' research or informational projects, 'explanation' models or kit building are not appropriate for the Intel ISEF. - 7) A research project may be a part of a larger study done by professional scientists, but the project presented by the student may only be their portion of the complete study.